jSherz/jsj-blog/_posts/2015-11-21-centos-uefi-firmware-option.markdown

 chmod +x /etc/grub.d/50_uefi-firmware
 {% endhighlight %}

-Once it's executable, you can see the menu entry that will be added by running `grub2-mkconfig`.
-If successful, it will return something similar to the following (providing you're booting into an EFI install).
+Once it&rsquo;s executable, you can see the menu entry that will be added by running `grub2-mkconfig`.
+If successful, it will return something similar to the following (providing you&rsquo;re booting into an EFI install).

 {% highlight shell %}
 # ...